kr1shnasomani/COVIDXRayNet/README.md

 3. Copy the path of the dataset folder and paste it into the code

-4. After running all the cells, it will create an additional file called `Xception_Model.keras` (this file stores the model, you can download the model from the repositry and directly use it)
+4. After running all the cells, it will create an additional file called `Xception_Model.keras` (this file stores the model)

 6. Enter the path of the image you want in the last cell to check if it has the presence of COVID-19 or not